rokkro/tmat/README.md

-note to self: remove twitter keys from the file you fool!
+note to self: remove twitter keys from the file

 1. twitter streaming [x]
 2. jam into db [x]